scottcburgess/Larval-Fish-Dispersal/README.md

 # Larval-Fish-Dispersal
-R code to produce figures in manuscript 'Selection on marine larval-fish swimming speed and the emergence of dispersal kernels'
+R code to produce figures in the paper 'Individual variation in marine larval-fish swimming speed and the emergence of dispersal kernels'